royyeah/wse/README.md

-wse
+Web, Science and Engineering Assignments
 ===

-Assignment for Web, Science and Engineering course
+This project contains my code for the assignments to complete the TU Delft course *IN4252 Web, Science and Engineering*.

+* **twitter_weka_assignment**: Data mining exercise
+ * **StreamDownloader**: Python script to listen to Twitter stream for a specified amount of minutes and write output to a file